chrisrollins/Shuriken/README.md

 You can simply pass an anonymous class like so: `Shuriken.Routes.Render(new {x = 2, y = "foo"});`
 _TemplateData_ is optional.

 NOTE: Templating is disabled by default.
 To enable it, use the `Server.Shuriken.VariableTemplating` function.

+###### `void Redirect(string route, string method)`
+This should be called at the end of your custom route function if you want to redirect to another route.
+_method_ defaults to "GET"

+###### `Shuriken.Routes.SendData(string data)`
+This should be called at the end of your custom route function if you want to send arbitrary data such as JSON.
+NOTE: You will need a 3rd party JSON serializer to send JSON.

 ### Data
 The Data class provides functions related to data in the HTTP header such as Post Data and URL parameters.